MailTape/MailTape-v1/_posts/2017-03-26-Cut-Off-Your-Hands.md

 _Inès_: **"**Aquaserge is a French band mixing so many influences it’s hard to explain the kind of music they’re playing. « Tour du monde », taken from their latest release « Laisse ça être », feels like listening to a conversation between its instruments.
 Who’s going to have the final say in this?**"**

 + ## Caandides - Rio
 _Inès_: **"**« Rio » is my go-to song every time a ray of sunshine appears for more than two seconds.
-I love its structure, alternating turbulent moments and calmer ones, letting you breathe in between.
+I love its structure, alternating turbulent moments with calmer ones, letting you breathe in between.
 It just overall feels carefree and optimistic, perfect for busy sunny days!**"**

 <p id="outroduction">That’s all folks!
 Thanks to [Cut Off Your Hands](https://www.facebook.com/cutoffyourhands/ "Facebook") for their participation, and Anais for the illustration.
 Have a delightful Sunday! </p>